Store users and user populations in Identity Pools

 Next steps

-After setting up an Identity Pool, you can:
+Once you have an Identity Pool, you can:

 Assign authentication methods, such as passwords, OTPs, or passkeys.